Contact Directly To Order

 This home-cooked meals recipe was provided to me by The Doula Training Academy as a recipe adapted from Nourishing Newborn Mothers.

 Described; “When your body needs a rest from over-indulgence, then this is the go-to recipe for your health and wellbeing.”
-The red lentils provide an easy-to-digest source of protein and the root vegetables are recommended as the most important for a newborn mother to consume dring the first 6 weeks within Chinese medicine and Ayuverda.
+The red lentils provide an easy-to-digest source of protein and the root vegetables are recommended as the most important for a newborn mother to consume during the first 6 weeks within Chinese medicine and Ayuverda.

 • Price is per 480g serve